1. Labradorite Feldspar Mineral

 Labradorite Feldspar Mineral

-Labradorite is a feldspar mineral one of the most abundant group of minerals in the Earth's crust.
+Labradorite is a feldspar which is one of the most abundant group of minerals in the Earth's crust.
 Although many of these rock forming minerals exhibit iridescence, labradorite and moonstone are the best known.
-The optical phenomenon that can be seen across the surface of the stone is caused by the reflection and scattering of light.
-The iridescence that can be seen in the mineral sunstone which is another variety of feldspar has more of a 'spangly' appearance.
+The optical phenomenon that can be seen on the surface of these stones is caused by the reflection and scattering of light.
+The colours are not in the stone itself but are actually the reflection of light.

-The name labradorite comes from the Labrador region of Canada where it was discovered around 1770.
-Since then however the stone has been found in a number of locations around the world including Australia, Finland, Italy, Norway and Ukraine.
+The name labradorite comes from the Labrador region of Canada where the stone was discovered around 1770.
+Since then it has been found in a number of locations around the world including Australia, Finland, Italy, Norway and Ukraine.

 It's extremely common for rocks and minerals to be named after the person who discovered them or the location where they were found and the suffix 'ite' is often used.
 Other examples include the mineral sugilite named after Professor Kenichi Sugi, unakite which took its name from the Unaka Range of mountains in North Carolina and pietersite named after Syd Pieters.

 Properties of Labradorite

 Labradorite is a fascinating mineral especially when polished and although some stones can initially look rather uninteresting, with the interaction of light they can quickly become a feast for the eyes.
 The finest grade labradorite can exhibit vivid blue and green colour and reds, yellows and greys can also sometimes be seen.

 The mineral labradorite is so well known for its iridescent properties the term labradorescence was coined to describe the optical phenomenon.
 Alternative words used to describe similar effects in other rocks and minerals include aventurescence for aventurine, adularescence for moonstone and schiller which is widely used for labradorite, moonstone and sunstone.